Durfee-type bound for some non-degenerate complete intersection singularities: Introduction

 4. Recall that $p_g$ is defined for singularities over any algebraically closed field $\k$ of zero characteristic.
 The Milnor number is a topological invariant, but in some cases it can be defined also for singularities over $\k$, and it satisfies the usual properties of the `classical' Milnor number.
 Our proof is purely combinatorial, it does not use any complex topology.
 Therefore, if one defines a Milnor number over $\k$, with the usual properties (in particular if the results of Kouchnirenko-Khovanskii-Bivia-Ausina hold), then our proof holds over $\k$ as well. \eeR

 For hypersurface singularities which are \Nnd\ and have large enough \ND, we prove in \S\ref{Sec.Stronger.Bound.Hypersurfaces} a stronger inequality: \bthe Assume $n>2$ and let $(X,0)\sset(\C^{n+1},0)$ be the germ of an isolated hypersurface singularity, non-degenerate with respect to its \ND.
-Let $p=mult(X,0)$ be its multiplicity.
+Let $p=\mult(X,0)$ be its multiplicity.
 Suppose the \ND\ of $(X,0)$ is `large enough', i.e. $\Ga_{(X,0)}=d\tilde{\Ga}$, where $0\ll d\in\Q$, while $\tilde{\Ga}$ is some other \ND. \\1.
 Then $\mu(X,0)-\Big((p-1)^{n+1}-\frac{p!}{(p-n-1)!}\Big)\ge(n+1)!p_g(X,0)$. \\2.
 If, moreover, the projectivized tangent cone, $\P T_{(X,0)}$, has at most isolated singularities, with total Milnor number $\mu(\P T_{(X,0)})$, then

 Here the equality holds iff $\P T_{(X,0)}$ is smooth, i.e. $(X,0)$ is a homogeneous isolated hypersurface singularity. \ethe If the projective hypersurface $\P T_{(X,0)}\sset\P^n$ has only isolated singularities then the total Milnor number, $\mu(\P T_{(X,0)})$, is the sum of the local Milnor numbers, in particular it is positive.
-When $\P T_{(X,0)}$ has non-isolated singularities the total Milnor number $\mu(\P T_{(X,0)})$, defined in equation (\ref{Eq.Def.of.Mu.Pg}), can be negative, so this term is not added in the first part.
+When $\P T_{(X,0)}$ has non-isolated singularities the total Milnor number $\mu(\P T_{(X,0)})$, defined in equation (\ref{Eq.Def.of.Mu.Pg}), can be negative.
+Whenever this term is negative we will not consider it in the inequality.

 \